MechTechnology/SmartStitch/README.md

 *Default: 5* --- *Value Range: 1-20* --- *Console Parameter Name: --scan_line_step, -sl*

 #### Visualization of Ignorable Border Pixels and Scan Line Step
-Red being the area ignored because of the Ignorable Border Pixels, and the blue lines would be the lines that application test for where it can slice (This example does not the default values for those parameters)
+Red being the area ignored because of the Ignorable Border Pixels, and the blue lines would be the lines that application test for where it can slice (This example does not use the default values for those parameters)
 <div align="center">
   <img alt="screenshot03" src="https://i.imgur.com/ipU6cJS.png">
 </div>